singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 Did you notice a pattern here?

-For each plugin you want to install, you need to run the following command in terminal
+*First* - for each plugin you want to install, you need to run the following command in terminal:s

 ```
 npm install --save-dev plugin-name
 ```

-Second, you have to add each plugin to your build file with a variable declared and set to `require ('plugin-name')` and below that invoked with `.use(variable-name())` as seen in the build.js file above.
+*Second*, you have to add each plugin to your build file with a variable declared and set to `require ('plugin-name')` and *third*, below that invoked with `.use(variable-name())` as seen in the build.js file above.

 Furthermore the destination folder is defined with `.destination('./build')` and in the final line, the build method is called, with a callback to handle possible errors.